The Waltham Public School District is proposing a 3.26 increase in its budget for the next fiscal year.

 - $570,000 is earmarked for professional development.
 School Committee member Ed Tarallo said he was worried that $48,200 had been cut from that line item, but Waltham Public Schools Superintendent Susan Nicholson said the principals had decided to make the cut to pay for additional staff.

-- The proposed reorganization of the district’s administration is not included in the budget.
+- The of the district’s administration is not included in the budget.
 “I wanted the school committee to have flexibility to discuss the reorganization,” Nicholson said of on why she did not include reorganization costs in the draft budget.

 - Increases for legal, nursing and extended year services costs are included in the proposed budget.